Rick Hill Artwork

 General Information

-The Scientific and Educational Collecting Permit authorizes the collecting and holding, even temporarily of wildlife for zoological, educational or scientific purposes.
+The Scientific and Educational Collecting Permit authorizes the collecting and holding, even temporarily, of wildlife for zoological, educational, or scientific purposes.
+Both permits are valid from January 1 or the date of issue through December 31 of the same year.

 • Scientific wildlife collecting means the taking and subsequent possession or release of protected wildlife specimens for the purposes of conducting scientific investigations or evaluations for which compensation is received.

-• Educational wildlife collecting means the taking and subsequent possession or release of protected wildlife by an individual or nonprofit organization for use in the bona fide instruction of students or for a university-related research project.
+• Educational wildlife collecting means the taking and subsequent possession or release of protected wildlife by an individual or nonprofit organization for bona fide student instruction or for a university-related research project.

 All collectors must carry a valid copy or photocopy of their permit while in the field.